LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

-# Configure the Application to use the OCI Autonomous Database Instance
+# Configure the Application

 ## Introduction

-This lab provides instructions to configure the application to connect to the OCI Autonomous Database instance using credentials stored as secrets in the OCI Vault.
+This lab provides instructions to configure the application to connect to the OCI Kubernetes Cluster(OKE).

 The [Micronaut Oracle Cloud](https://micronaut-projects.github.io/micronaut-oracle-cloud/latest/guide/index.html) project provides integration between Micronaut applications and Oracle Cloud, including using Vault as a distributed configuration source.